 We use the CASPA “Complete Date” to determine if you have met the application deadline of August 1.
 The “Complete Date” on your application must be August 1 or prior in order to be considered meeting the deadline.
 CASPA assigns a “Complete Date’ when they have received your electronic application, transcripts from all schools attended, 2 of your 3 letters of reference, and payment.
 Until those criteria are met, your application will not be given a “Complete Date.”

-Your GPA (cumulative and science) is set at the time of your CASPA submission.
+Your GPA (cumulative and science) is set at the time of your CASPA submission and is calculated by CASPA.
 The Augsburg PA Program will not recalculate GPAs as additional coursework is completed post CASPA submission.
 We will request grade reports for your prerequisite courses and add them to your file as they are completed, but your official GPA, as calculated by CASPA, will be the GPA of record for your application.

-Competitive files will be reviewed by the admissions committee.
+Competitive applicants will be reviewed by the admissions committee.

-As the committee completes file review, candidates are selected for an interview.
-The interviews are generally conducted during the months of October, November, and January.
-Candidates come to campus to meet program faculty, staff and current students, and to view the facilities.
+As the committee completes application review, candidates are selected for an interview.
+The interviews are generally conducted during the fall months.
+Candidates come to campus to interview with program faculty, staff, and current students, and to view the St. Paul campus.

 As interviews are completed, seats in the incoming class are offered.
-The cohort class will be filled between the months of October and May.
 A list of alternates will be selected in January to fill seats that accepted candidates may not claim.
 All applicants are notified of their final status by mid-February.

 Accepted candidates must complete and pass a background check prior to matriculation and annually through the program.
-Failure of the background check may result in dismissal from the program.
+Failure of the background check may result in the inability to participate in clinical rotations, failure to obtain licensure, and/or dismissal from the program.

 Please see the PA program website at www.augsburg.edu/pa for further details about policies outlined here.